Dr. David Black in North York

-Born and raised in Toronto, Dr. Black grew up next door to Dr. Stan Salsberg, the founder of Eyes on Sheppard.
-Dr. Stan’s family was like a second family to him.
-Dr. Black was exposed to the profession from a young age, through his “adoptive” Salsberg family, and as a patient needing glasses from the age of 6.
-His interest in health sciences and technology as a University student solidified his direction into the profession.
+Born and raised in Toronto, Dr. Black grew up next door to Dr. Stan Salsberg, founder of Eyes on Sheppard.
+The Salsberg family quickly became like a second family, and through them—as well as his own early need for glasses at age six—Dr. Black was introduced to the world of eye care.
+His fascination with health sciences and technology throughout university ultimately solidified his path toward optometry.

 A word from Dr. Black;